Sunday, April 17, 2016 by: L.J. Devon, Staff Writer

 informed consent for using drugs and medical procedures.

-The medical system to which many now pledge allegiance prioritizes the value of a person's organs ove
+The medical system to which many now pledge allegiance prioritizes the value of a person's organs over

 their actual life and liberty.
 That's obviously the case at Planned Parenthood, where women are told that